alephium/www/src/content/news/host-your-alephium-node-via-the-flux-marketplace-2f3a5ab85263/index.md

 **Remember, your Alephium Node is only subscribed for 22,000 Flux blocks which are ~ 44,000 minutes, so around one month.
 You will need to renew the payment monthly, so your Node does not get kicked off the network.**

-1. Visit <a href="https://home.runonflux.io/" >https://home.runonflux.io/</a> and log in with your ZelID
+1. Visit [https://home.runonflux.io/](https://home.runonflux.io/) and log in with your ZelID
 2. Navigate to “Apps”, “Global Apps”, “My Apps”
 3. Click “Manage”, “Manage App”, “Update Specifications”
 4. Leave all the variables like they are, Click “Compute Update Message”